eprover/eprover/README.md

 E is an equational theorem prover.
-That means it is a program that you can stuff a mathematical specification (in many-sorted first-order logic with equality) and a hypothesisconjecture into, and which will then run forever, using up all of your machines resources.
+That means it is a program that you can stuff a mathematical specification (in many-sorted first-order logic with equality or in polymorphic higher-order logic) and a hypothesisconjecture into, and which will then run forever, using up all of your machines resources.
 Very occasionally it will find a proof for the conjecture and tell you so ;-).

 E has been created and is currently maintained by Stephan Schulz,
 <schulz@eprover.org>, now with the help of several contributors (see